-The Bank was incorporated under the laws of Greece on 11 December 1990 under the name "Euromerchant Bank S.A."
-Following the acquisition of a controlling interest in the Bank of Athens (incorporated as a legal entity in 1924) in 1998, the Bank was absorbed by the latter in March 1999 and is presently operating as a credit institution in the form of a société anonyme under Law 2190/1920, Law 4261/2014, Law 3606/2007 and other laws applicable to credit institutions and listed companies in general, and is registered with the Hellenic Ministry of Economy, Development and Tourism (General Electronic Commercial Registry (G.E.Ml.) with registration number 000223001000).
-The Bank's ordinary shares were listed on the ATHEX in 1999.
-Today, the Bank is the principal operating company of the Group and the direct or indirect parent company of the operating subsidiaries in the Group.
+The Bank was incorporated under the laws of Greece on 11 December 1990 under the name "Euromerchant Bank S.A.".
+Following the acquisition of a controlling interest in the Bank of Athens (incorporated as a legal entity in 1924) in 1998, the Bank was absorbed by the latter in March 1999 and is presently operating as a credit institution in the form of a société anonyme under Law 2190/1920, Law 4261/2014, Law 3606/2007 and other laws applicable to credit institutions and listed companies in general, and is registered with the Hellenic Ministry of Economy and Development (General Electronic Commercial Registry (G.E.MI.) with registration number 000223001000).
+The Bank's ordinary shares were listed on the Athens Exchange (ATHEX) in 1999.
+As at the date of this Prospectus, Eurobank is the principal operating company of the Group and the direct or indirect parent company of the operating subsidiaries in the Group.